Reminder, Bison Are Wild Animals

 Visitors may experience the backcountry of the preserve through the trail system.
 No permit is required.
 Trails are open 24 hours, daily; camping and biking not allowed.
 Preserve trails are for foot traffic only.
 A bicycle rack is provided in the top parking lot for your convenience.

+The preserve has over 40 miles of hiking and nature trails.
 Trail maps are available at the ranger information desk in the visitor center, in the kiosks near the historic ranch buildings, or downloaded from the link above.
 A short introductory training session is available before hiking into the backcountry during business hours.
 Visitors are encouraged to wear appropriate clothing and hiking gear, bring plenty of drinking water, use sunblock and insect repellent, and stay on the designated ranch roads and hiking trails.
 No smoking or pets are allowed on the backcountry trails.

-Windmill pasture is home to the preserve's resident bison herd.
+CAUTION SIGNS - Windmill pasture is home to the preserve's resident bison herd.
 Hikers are cautioned to give a wide distance to the bison and to not cross through the barbed wire fence, as this fence is electrified.
 Watch for these signs.
 Pedestrian self-closing hiking gates provide access between all pastures.
 For your safety, please use the hiking gates and not the cattle guards.
 Falling through the cattle guards can cause broken bones.